• The Azalea Saloon

 Revisionist Western thriller - spec script.

-A fearless young cowgirl kills a group of outlaws after they gun-down her parents, who refuse to give up the family's saloon.
-She spares and falls for one of the bandits, but a bloodthirsty survivor and his cunning wife manipulate the girl’s alcoholic brother to seek revenge.
+A fearless young cowgirl kills a group of outlaws after they gun-down her parents, but a bloodthirsty survivor and his cunning wife manipulate the girl’s alcoholic brother to seek revenge.

 Synopsis

-Hazel Johnson is a tough fifteen-year-old white-Indian sharp-shooting cowgirl.
-After her parents are murdered by a notorious group of misfit bandits after their saloon, she takes it on herself to protect her home and brothers by shooting the entire gang to death.
+Hazel Johnson is a tough fifteen-year-old white-Indian, sharp-shooting cowgirl.
+After her parents are murdered by a notorious group of misfit bandits after their saloon, she takes it on herself to protect her home and brothers by shooting the gang to death.
 The youngest member of the mob, Geoffrey, is spared by Hazel after he takes pity on the siblings and decides against revealing their hideout.
 Another outlaw, James, survives and manages to escape.
-Despite Hazel’s drunken, reckless older brother Bobbie insisting Geoffrey be killed, Hazel takes him under her wing at The Azalea.
+Despite Hazel’s drunken older brother Bobbie insisting Geoffrey should die, Hazel takes him under her wing at The Azalea.

 Throughout the story, Hazel courageously leads by example as the head of the family.
 She fights for The Azalea’s uncompromising acceptance of all races and commitment to non-violence.
 Ultimately, Bobbie redeems himself at the death, and the family survive, but The Azalea goes up in flames.